Gold Vermeil: Origins and Differences

 How does gold vermeil work?

-What are the standards for gold vermeil?
+Which are the most common standards for gold vermeil available?

 Why did my gold vermeil turn black?